Getting chilly because you’re seeing error code 223 from your Lennox® furnace?

 This is telling you your furnace’s low pressure switch is open.
 Due to the failure, your system will not run for safety reasons.

 Depend on the Experts at Church Services to handle repairing this furnace error.
 Our NATE-certified technicians are among the best in the industry when it comes to diagnosing and repairing furnace issues.

 Your satisfaction is essential to our business.
-That’s why we back our furnace repair work with a 100% Satisfaction Guarantee* for a year.
+That’s why we back our furnace repair work in Houston with a 100% Satisfaction Guarantee* for a year.

 How a Low Pressure Switch Works

 Pressure switches are a necessary part of the heating operation.

 Here’s how your furnace works after the thermostat initiates the call for heat:

 - Your furnace’s control board begins the draft inducer blower motor.
 This pushes out combustion gases from the heat exchanger and brings in new gas and air so the burners can fire.